 Factors predisposing to the development of SSTIs include the following:

 Immunocompromised status - Malnutrition, hypoproteinemia, burns, diabetes mellitus, AIDS

 Chronic lymphatic insufficiency

 Any abscess, however small, must be drained for complete resolution.
 Any ulcer covered with dead and necrotic tissue must be debrided to promote growth of healthy granulation tissue and healing.
 Necrotizing fasciitis is a surgical emergency; early surgical treatment optimizes outcomes for these patients.

 There are no absolute contraindications for incision, drainage, and debridement of SSTIs.
 If the patient's physical condition is compromised, stabilization to render him or her fit for anesthesia should be carried out before these procedures are undertaken.

-In the drainage of an abscess, the incision should be made at the most prominent part, which has the pus point.
+In the drainage of an abscess, the incision should be made at the most prominent part.
 If possible, it should be made in a dependent area; however, a dependent incision should not be made if a tubercular etiology is suspected.
 Ideally, the direction of the incision should be in line with the natural skin crease.